quintel/documentation/planning/TO_BE_DONE.markdown

 ### High

-1. Input Excel
-* Data sets
+1. Data sets

 ### Medium

-1. Households and building insulations: destroy and rebuild in gqueries/inputs in [ETSource], and research data.
-* Households: Merging hot water and space heating devices
+1. Households: Merging hot water and space heating devices
-* Input statements clean up
 * Charts and gqueries clean up
     * Charts should be made consistent
     * Gqueries should be put in clear folder structure